 This image provides an overview of various PowerShell Hashtable methods.
 A Hashtable in PowerShell is a data structure that stores key-value pairs.
 The table shows different commands that can be used to manipulate or retrieve data from a hashtable, along with their expected outputs.

-Here’s a breakdown of the methods and their functions, based on the provided input @{x=10; y=20}
+Here’s a breakdown of the methods and their functions, based on the provided input @{x=10; y=20}, which is a simple hashtable with keys x and y, and their respective values 10 and 20:

 - .keys